-Mount Holyoke College’s Postbaccalaureate Pre-Medical Program also has the distinction of helping students locate and acquire internships and research opportunities, which are an essential part of preparing for the health professions.
-Since professional schools expect applicants to have some firsthand knowledge of the field they wish to enter, it is important to acquire clinical experience through internships or employment.
-These hands-on experiences hone your understanding of the career you have chosen and provide essential focus for your planning.
+Mount Holyoke College’s Postbaccalaureate Pre-Medical Program also has the distinction of helping students locate and acquire internships and research opportunities, which are an essential part of preparing for.
+Since medical schools expect applicants to have some firsthand knowledge of the field they wish to enter, it is important to acquire clinical experience through internships or employment.
+These hands-on experiences hone your understanding of a medical career you have chosen and provide essential focus for your planning.

 Internships and research positions that postbaccalaureate students have held include:

 - working as medical scribes

 - interning with a physician in the pediatric intensive care unit at Baystate Children’s Hospital

 - assisting with a study of the biomechanics of hind limb flexor muscles in frogs

 - working as a research assistant at the Yale University School of Medicine in a study of treatments for HIV-infected/opiate-addicted patients